GamerFlix/foundryvtt-api-guide/macro_guide.md

 ## Creating Documents
 Aside from modifying existing Documents via `update()` and its siblings, you might also want to create brand new Documents.
 In order to create Documents you want to call the `create()` function to create a single Document or `createDocuments()` in case you want to batch the creation of multiple.
-Similar to before you just pass an object of data to `create()` or an array of such objects to `createDocuments()`.
+Similar to before you just pass an Object of data to `create()` or an Array of such Objects to `createDocuments()`.
 Instead of using that data to modify an existing Document, it is then used to create a new one.
 Note that in both cases you want to call the method on the Document’s class itself so:
 ```js
 Item.createDocuments(
 [{